smarttdm/ebaas.github.io/_posts/2017-6-3-InstallMLStudio.markdown

 ML Studio currently uses the Microsoft Cognitive Toolkit (CNTK 2.0) as its deep learning framework.
 You should first install the CNTK on your computer.
 There are several approaches for setting up CNTK on your computer, I recommend the script-driven installation approach, which is easier.

-The instruction of using the script-driven installation is here(https://docs.microsoft.com/en-us/cognitive-toolkit/setup-windows-binary-script).
+The instruction of using the script-driven installation is <a class="post-link" href="https://docs.microsoft.com/en-us/cognitive-toolkit/setup-windows-binary-script">here</a>.
 It will walk you through the process of installing the Microsoft Cognitive Toolkit (CNTK) for Windows based on a binary distribution.

 ML Studio utilizes the Google Tensorboard for visualizing the result of training and testing models.
 To enable this feature, you should install Tensorflow for Windows on your computer in which the Tensorboard is one of the components.